zmazanv/regex-doc/README.md

 - **A single character with no other significance** matching that character.
 - **`{` followed by a character other than a digit** is an ordinary character, not the beginning of a bound.

+#### Collating Element

+A collating element is:

+- A character.
+- A multicharacter sequence that collates as if it were a single character.
+- A collating-sequence name for either.